YingLiu4203/old-dev-blog/_posts/2016-11-25-chakram-introduction.md

 By default, mocha looks for the ./test/*.js to run tests.

 ### 2.1.
 Interfaces

 * `describe` is a test suite.
 The first parameter is a title and the second is a function that can have other test suites or test cases.
 * `it` is a test case that has a title and a test function.
 * `before`, `after`, `beforeEach` and `afterEach` can be applied to both `describe` and `it`.
 They can be even used outside a block as root-level hooks.

 ### 2.2.
 Asynchronous, Synchronous and Arrow Function
-To test asynchronous code, 1) just add a `done` parameter to `it` test function and call it at the end of async callback or end of the test, Mocha will wait for the test function; 2) use promise.
+To test asynchronous code, use one of the following two methods:

+* just add a `done` parameter to `it` test function and call it at the end of async callback or end of the test, Mocha will wait for the test function;
+* use promise.
 To test synchronous code, omit the callback.

 Avoid arrow function as the test.